Ryan-A-Davis/workbook/src/reflections/wk2/quiz2.md

 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+Arguments pass into functions, and become parameters once the functions manioulate them.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+Primitive values take up memory on the stack, reference values are stored on the heap.
 ```